9 Best Fall Drives in Colorado to See Mountain Autumn Colors

 things-to-do-in-estes-park-colorado

 We enjoy taking the Peak to Peak Highway in the fall when the leaves change, or when there’s an early fall snow.
+You’ll also drive through some really popular mountain towns along the way!

 The highway starts in Estes Park which is the gateway to Rocky Mountain National Park, so you already know it’s going to be beautiful.